 Why you’ll love this recipe

-• These shrimp kebobs with pineapple are packed with flavor!
+• These grilled pineapple shrimp skewers are packed with flavor!
 The jerk seasoning provides the flavor of warm spices with a big of sweetness and just the right level of heat.
 The marinade brightens the flavors in the seasoning and pairs perfectly with the ingredients.

-• This is a versatile dish that pairs well with coconut rice, quinoa, or may be served in lettuce wraps or tortillas with guacamole.
+• It’s a versatile dish that pairs well with coconut rice, quinoa, or may be served in lettuce wraps or tortillas with guacamole.

 Recipe ingredients